vantage-sh/docs.vantage.sh/docs/budgets.md

 #### Hierarchical Budget Format

 The below example of a Hierarchical Budget shows a readable view, CSV file format, the budget import screen, and the final budget in Vantage.
-Note that the parent budgets—Engineering Org, Development Dep, and Infrastructure Dep—do not have any costs listed since these budgets are composed of the corresponding child budgets.
-The associated parent is listed in the `Parent Budget` column.
+Note that the parent budgets—Engineering Org, Development Dept, and Infrastructure Dept—do not have any amounts listed since these budgets are composed of the corresponding child budgets—Frontend Redesign, Backend Refactor, New Cloud Environment, and Cost Optimization Task.
+The associated next-level parent is listed in the `Parent Budget` column.

 <Tabs>
   <TabItem value="hierarchical-budget" label="Hierarchical Budget" default>